alibaba/GraphScope/flex/README.md

 ## How to Build

-### Prerequisites
+### Dependencies

-TBF
+Please use `script/install_deps.sh` to install dependencies.
+Alternatively, you can mannully install a subset of dependencies required by your selected components.

+Please refer to [scripts/install_deps.sh](https://github.com/alibaba/GraphScope/blob/main/flex/scripts/install_dependencies.sh) for the full list of dependencies.

 ### Building

-GraphScope Flex comes with a useful script `flexbuild` that allows you to build a customized stack using specific components. `flexbuild` has two main parameters:
+GraphScope Flex comes with a useful script `flexbuild` that allows you to build a customized stack using specific components. `flexbuild` has  some parameters and two of them are critical for building:

 - argument `COMPONENTS` specifies which "lego bricks" you want to select.
 The available components are illustrated in figure above or listed in the `--help` section.
 - flag `--app` specifies the applicatin type of the built artifacts you want to build.
-The available types are `db`, `olap`, `ldbcdriver`, `docker`.
-(TBD)
+The available types are `db`, `olap`, `ldbcdriver`, `docker`(WIP).

 By selecting and combining the components that best suit your requirements, you can use the `flexbuild` script to create a tailored deployment of GraphScope Flex for your specific use case.